What Is Orange Mold & Is It Dangerous? | Orange Mold Facts

 What is orange mold?

-However, molds are incredibly diverse and can occur in all kinds of different shapes, sizes, consistencies and colours.
+However, molds are incredibly diverse and can occur in all kinds of different shapes, sizes, textures and colours.
 What people refer to as “orange mold” is any of a variety of mold species that can present with orange colours.
 These species include Fuligo septica, Aleuria aurantia and many others.

 What does orange mold look like?